nocicmarko123-tech/Password-cracker/README.md

 ### Commercial Permission
 If you want to use this work for commercial purposes or paid activities, you can request permission by reaching out via email:
                                     **nocic.marko123@gmail.com**
+ATTENTION : THE PASSWORD CRACKER IS NOT FINISHED
+            THE POCETNI [pocetni2.py] IS ALREADY BEING AND IS BUILD TO SEE HOW EASY SOMETHING CAN BE BUT WITH ALL SECURITY RULES, WHICH IS LIFE SAVIOUR, IS EXTREMELY DIFFICULT CHANCES.
+MORE TO SEE AT **CHANCES.MD**